-Utah is experiencing a variety of dramatic changes: population growth and demographic shifts in its population; increasing numbers of first generation\ and low-income students; several residents with "some college/no degree;" and the impact of education on economic prosperity, including such things as low unemployment rates and growth in high tech jobs.
-(See the issue brief on the growing opportunity gap at https://ushe.edu/wpcontent/uploads/2019/07/Utahs-Growing-Opportunity-Gap-Final updated-template.pdf.)
+Utah is experiencing a variety of dramatic changes: population growth and demographic shifts; increasing numbers of first-generation (students who come from families where their biological parents did not complete a four-year college degree)5 and low-income students; several residents with "some college/no degree;" and the impact of education on economic prosperity, including such things as low unemployment rates and growth in high tech jobs6.
 To keep the state's powerful economic engine primed to meet future needs, the Scholarship Task Force considered how best to leverage existing state scholarship dollars to encourage college attendance and completion and to meet Utah's future workforce needs.
 Among the issues the task force considered were the following possible goals for college scholarships:

-- How the state should reward students for academic merit; - Whether the state should use scholarship funds to encourage college preparedness by mandating a particular high school curriculum; - How the state might address financial barriers and help meet students educational costs; - Whether the state should shift the application and administration of state scholarships from a centralized office to institutions to reduce cost.
+- How the state should reward students for academic merit; - Whether the state should use scholarship funds to encourage college preparedness by mandating a particular high school curriculum; - How the state might address financial barriers and help meet students' educational costs; - Whether the state should shift the application and administration of state scholarships from a centralized office to institutions to reduce cost.